JuliaRegistries/General/README.md

 You can't.
 Package registrations are **permanent**.
 A version can not be overwritten in the registry, and code cannot be deleted.

+## Registry maintenance

+The General registry is a shared resource that belongs to the entire Julia community.
+Therefore, we welcome comments and suggestions from everyone in the Julia community.
+However, all decisions regarding the General registry are ultimately up to the discretion of the registry maintainers.
+Different registry maintainers may choose to enforce different rules and requirements.
+Additionally, the same registry maintainer may use different criteria for different situations on a case-by-case basis.

 ## Disclaimer

 The General registry is open for everyone to register packages in.
 The General registry is